Please remember, these are intended to be ridden solo as part of your 1/day exercise. When you meet other people, keep a 2m distance.

 Ride 4.
 Burgess and Southwark Parks

 Nearly flat 5 mile ride between the cafes in 2 of Southwark’s larger parks.
 The cafes are closed at present, but there are still accessible toilets.
 Route eastbound from Burgess to Southwark uses a long stretch of Cycleway 1 including the Sustrans bridge over Rotherhithe New Road and passing the New Den (Millwall stadium).
 The westbound route passes the uusually situated St Anne’s Church.
 Best to ride anti clockwise, but can start from anywhere on the loop.
 If you have time explore more of the parks.
 Route map at https://bit.ly/2REonoq.
-GPX route file at http://healthyrider.weebly.com/ .
+GPX file at http://healthyrider.weebly.com/do-it-yourself-rides.html .
 Detailed navigation guide below.

 Route 5.
 Canada Water to Cutty Sark

 Two routes between Greenwich and Rotherhithe are combined here to make an elongated loop.
 One leg goes across Russia Woodland to the Thames and follows the Thames Path to the Cutty Sark.
 The other leg goes slightly inland using a section of Cycleway 1, the Surrey Canal Linear Park and the path around Greenland Dock.
 Could be ridden as a loop in either direction.
 Route map at https://bit.ly/34AQn1N.
-GPX route file at http://healthyrider.weebly.com/ .
+GPX file at http://healthyrider.weebly.com/do-it-yourself-rides.html.
 Detailed navigation guide below.